andrewouyang64/readme-generator/README1.md

-# Readme File Generator
+# REMED FILE GENERATOR

 ## Description
-To use node.js to create a readme file by giving inputs to the prompted questions in command line console.
+To automatically create a readme file bying inputing answers to the propted question under the command line console.
+To execute index.js with node.js

 ## Table of Contents (Optional)